 Both devices will also allow you to connect the oscilloscope and inspection camera which are purchased additionally.
 As we stated above, all of the mentioned functions, and numerous ones we didn’t mention, performance-wise will heavily depend on manufacturer and model, but most importantly on the year of manufacture.
 While both devices will be able to perform numerous functions on different models regardless of the manufacturer, the age of the vehicle plays the biggest role.

 We’ve tested these devices on both American, European, and Asian cars, and they performed wonderfully, however, every time we hooked up an older vehicle, regardless of manufacturer, we got fewer functions available, which is logical, since technology back then wasn’t as advanced as the one today.

 This also plays a big role when it comes to communication speed, and ECU codding.
 Basic communication with ECUs of the new car will be significantly faster compared to its older counterpart, while you’ll also have more basic codding functions as well.
 For example, you’ll be able to perform factory adjustments like the auto-lock, bell chime, easy exit, and the list goes on.

-To conclude this MaxiCOM MK908 vs MK908P comparison we have to say that both of these devices are the latest generation from the Autel family and they are as capable, if not more, as the competitor's devices from SnapOn, Bosch and others, and for the fraction of the price.
-While it's always good to have multiple diagnostic devices at the garage, each of these devices will be able to satisfy your garage needs by itself.
-As mentioned above MK908 is our winner primarily because ability of the MK908P does not surpass it significantly.
+To conclude this MaxiCOM MK908 vs MK908P comparison we have to say that both of these devices are the latest generation from the Autel family and they are as capable, if not more, as the competitor’s devices from SnapOn, Bosch and others, and for the fraction of the price.
+While it’s always good to have multiple diagnostic devices at the garage, each of these devices will be able to satisfy your garage needs by itself.
+As mentioned above MK908 is our winner primarily because the ability of the MK908P does not surpass it significantly.
 J2534 programming device is the only difference and its capabilities are something you should consider before choosing the one.